pottekkat/personal-website/content/posts/open-source-internship-programs.md

 This program will provide you the opportunity to contribute to the type of open-source projects that every company depends on.

+There are also non-open-source programs that MLH offers.
+See [fellowship.mlh.io/#programs](https://fellowship.mlh.io/#programs).

 ## Google Season of Docs (GSoD)

 | Program Name                                                         | Duration            | Timeline                                                                              | Stipend                                                                                                    |